mcaimi/text-to-image-frontend/README.md

 $ fastapi dev frontend.py
 ```

-It tries to use any available GPU that is supported by pytorch, but it can run on CPU (*very* slowly)
+It tries to use any discovered GPU that is supported by pytorch, but it can run on CPU (*very* slowly)

+Tested:
+- Apple Metal Performance Shaders
+- NVIDIA CUDA
+- AMD CPU